Abolish ICE: Arizona activists push sheriff to oust agency

-PHOENIX (AP) — Immigration activists who say the new Phoenix-area sheriff is the not much different than former Sheriff Joe Arpaio, who was known for his immigration patrols, are protesting at the county jail Thursday in an ongoing effort to get immigration authorities out of there.
+PHOENIX (AP) — Immigration activists who say the new Phoenix-area sheriff is not much different than former Sheriff Joe Arpaio, who was known for his immigration patrols, are protesting at the county jail Wednesday in an ongoing effort to get immigration authorities out of there.

 The protest is part of a national movement known as Abolish ICE, which aims to end the U.S. Immigration and Customs Enforcement agency.
 The effort has gained traction and become a favorite topic for election candidates, especially in Arizona, where they’ve all been asked if they support abolishing the agency.